 Students must be employed by a sponsoring organisation.
 Programme-specific entry requirements apply, as agreed with the sponsoring organisation.
-For example:

 Candidates are invited to attend an assessment centre organised by the business